EU keeps market guessing with designation of Arkady Volozh

 Volozh was born in what is now Kazakhstan and went to university in Moscow.
 He set out to obtain a PhD in computer science, but before completing it he had a change of course as the country started to open up for business.
 He launched his first business, CompTek, in 1989 alongside his English teacher Robert Stubblebine.
 CompTek dealt mostly in network and telecommunications equipment, and went on to become the largest distributor of Cisco Systems in Russia and the CIS.

 However, Yandex quickly grew into something much bigger than just another index.
 Along the way, the co-founders are understood to have turned down multiple takeover offers, including from Google founders Sergey Brin and Larry Page.
-According to a source familiar with the matter, the Google founders offered to buy the company for $130 million.
+According to a source familiar with the matter, the Google founders offered to buy the company for $130mn.

 Instead, Yandex went public on NASDAQ in 2011, in what became the biggest IPO of any internet company since Google in 2004.
-The $1.3bn float was bought almost entirely by US, UK, and European funds, with foreign investors owning around 80% of the company today.
+The $1.3bn float was bought almost entirely by US, UK and European funds, with foreign investors owning around 80% of the company today.

 With the capital raised in the IPO, Yandex set about turning itself into Europe’s largest technology company and expanding into international markets.
-It acquired a movie search engine, invested in an ultrafast e-grocery service (which came to Paris, London, and Tel Aviv), launched a taxi-hailing service, the largest Cloud in the country, as well as one of the world’s leading autonomous car businesses.
+It acquired a movie search engine, invested in an ultrafast e-grocery service (which came to Paris, London and Tel Aviv), launched a taxi-hailing service, the largest Cloud in the country, as well as one of the world’s leading autonomous car businesses.

 Although most of its business was still in Russia, Yandex could rival any of its global peers in terms of its technology and innovation.

-Viewed as more of a “foreign” company back in its home market, with its majority international ownership and foreign led Board of Directors, Yandex has had some high-profile showdowns with the authorities in Russia.
+Viewed as more of a “foreign” company back in its home market, with its majority international ownership and foreign-led board of directors, Yandex has had some high-profile showdowns with the authorities in Russia.
 In 2019, it reportedly refused to hand over the encryption keys to its email service when a request was made by the FSB.

 The Kremlin’s draft law in 2019 proposing to limit foreign ownership of “significant tech companies” to 20% was widely viewed as a threat to Yandex.
 In response, the company set up a Public Interest Foundation (“PIF”), made up mostly of representatives of Russian higher education institutions, NGOs and members of Yandex’s management, to which it gave two seats out of twelve on the board of directors.